Careers With a Sport Management Degree

 Facility Operations Manager

-Leadership in this field revolves around ensuring that the resources necessary to properly maintain and improve an athletic venue are applied effectively.
-Facility operations managers may also play an important role in facilitating maintenance, organizing the ticket sales and entry process, and coordinating emergency response plans.
+Leaders in this field effectively apply the available resources to maintain and improve an athletic venue.
+They may be responsible for managing construction contractors, hiring custodial employees, organizing ticket sales and entry, and coordinating emergency response plans.

 Financial and Contract Analyst

-The business of sport isn’t entirely dissimilar to other industries.
-As with any organization, sports teams and franchises aim to be as fiscally efficient and profitable as possible.
-Financial analysts in sport support this goal much in the same way they do in other businesses: analyzing available funds, capital, and expenditures to maximize revenue and report on performance.
-Considering that much of the company’s capital may involve athlete salaries and fees offered through vendor agreements, they may also be called upon to analyze the terms of a pending contract to ensure that it reflects the organization’s best interests, from a financial stand-point.
+As with any business, sports teams and franchises aim to be profitable and fiscally responsible.
+Financial analysts in sport support this goal as they do in other businesses: analyzing available funds, capital, and expenditures to maximize revenue and report on performance.
+Considering that much of the company’s capital may involve athlete salaries and vendor agreements, these professionals may also be called upon to examine the terms of a pending contract and ensure it reflects the organization’s best interests.